Sadet-Cloud/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

 :menuselection:`Apps`.
 Search for :guilabel:`Real Estate` and click :guilabel:`Activate`.

 Nothing has changed?
 That's normal; the `real_estate` module you just installed is currently an empty shell.
 It doesn't even have a menu entry.
-Currently, it only contains two files:
+Currently, it only contains three files:

 - An empty :file:`__init__.py` file to make Python treat the :file:`real_estate` directory as a package.
 - The :file:`__manifest__.py` file that declares the :file:`real_estate` Python package as an Odoo module.
+- The optional :file:`static/description/icon.png` file that serves as the app icon.

-Those two files are the minimum requirements for a directory to be considered an Odoo module.
+The first two files are the minimum requirements for a directory to be considered an Odoo module.

 .. exercise::
    Search for each key of the :file:`real_estate/__manifest__.py` file in the :ref:`reference